 Next we head in-land and visit Europe’s largest monastic complex, Fontevraud-l’Abbaye, burial place of Richard the Lion Heart.
 Then re-join the Loire, pass the Château de Montsoreau (built in the Loire’s riverbed) before striding out through troglodyte country to Saumur.
 Its flamboyant chateau is a real bijou.

-Whilst enjoying your hikes along the Loire, you stay in the best three-star hotels along the way, where you can enjoy some of France’s finest wines from the AOCs of Touraine and Saumur – Chinon, Cheverny, Vouvray and the distinctive dry rosés of The Loire.
+Whilst enjoying your hikes along the Loire, you stay in the best three-star hotels along the way.
+Enjoy some of France’s finest wines from the AOCs of Touraine and Saumur – Chinon, Cheverny, Vouvray and the distinctive dry rosés of The Loire.

 Our tour dossier, with its comprehensive coverage of the region’s appellations, will help you make that informed choice as to how best to complement your evening meal.

 Finally, the important issues of easy access and departure are conveniently catered for by the much-heralded and reliable SNCF.

 Hikes along the Loire is a perfect, stand-alone introduction to the life and times of France’s legendary river valley; or the ideal addition to our Taste of Loire hiking trip that whetted your appetite last time around.

 £1055.00 Pounds Sterling or €1285.00 Euros